edge-cloud/www.edge-cloud.net/_posts/2019-12-09-block-countries-with-route53.md

 {% include figure image_path="/content/uploads/2019/12/GeoBlock_Result.jpg" caption="Figure 3: Resulting TXT record sets for a 'Geolocation' routing policy." %}

 Once we have used the above "TXT" records to validate the setup, we can setup a corresponding production record of e.g. our website or API endpoint.
+This setup will look almost the same, but use a Route 53 record type of "A" instead along with the correct IP addresses.

 ## Error page using CloudFront and S3